+KS3 Curriculum Intent for English at Blessed Robert Sutton Catholic Voluntary Academy

-O overall Aim of the English Department To instil in students a love of literature and reading, and an appreciation of the nuances of language in order to be able to communicate clearly and effectively.
-To develop a love of reading that will last a life time To encourage students to think autonomously, develop opinions and arguments and be able to express these with clarity and impact To explore contemporary issues for young people today to ensure that learning is relevant and interesting E 1 nglish will teach spiritual development by Giving opportunities to reflect on personal values Exploring philosophical and ethical issues E 1 nglish will teach social excellence through Exploring key issues in society, including prejudice, morality and justice Considering the opinions, experiences and perspectives of others Discussing emotions in an open and constructive way E 1 nglish will teach academic excellence by Allowing students to understanding significant historical events Studying a range of literature from different time periods, and different cultures Encouraging exploration of deep and thoughtful ideas and concepts
+Overall Aim of the English Department

+- To develop a love of reading that will last a life time - To encourage students to think autonomously, develop opinions and arguments and be able to express these with clarity and impact - To explore contemporary issues for young people today to ensure that learning is relevant and interesting

+English will teach spiritual development by ...

+- Giving opportunities to reflect on personal values - Exploring philosophical and ethical issues

+English will teach social excellence through...

+- Exploring key issues in society, including prejudice, morality and justice - Considering the opinions, experiences and perspectives of others - Discussing emotions in an open and constructive way

+English will teach academic excellence by...

+- Allowing students to understanding significant historical events - Studying a range of literature from different time periods, and different cultures - Encouraging exploration of deep and thoughtful ideas and concepts